 Incidents involving students may occur on or off-campus while fulfilling the requirements of the physician assistant program.
 These incidents must be documented for the protection and safety of all students, faculty, staff, members of the healthcare team, patients, and/or patient's caregivers.
-In the event of any incident where any student is harmed in any way, the student must promptly notify the Pfeiffer University MS-PAS Program.
+In the event of any incident where any student is harmed in any way, the student must promptly notify the Pfeiffer University PA Program as soon as it is safe and appropriate to do so.

-If a student is at a supervised clinical practice experience (SCPE) site, he/she/they should immediately inform the clinical preceptor and follow the SCPE site protocols for incident reporting.
-The student must also promptly notify the Pfeiffer University MS-PAS Program Director of Clinical Education.
+If a student is at a supervised clinical practice experience (SCPE) site, they should immediately inform the clinical preceptor and follow the SCPE site protocols for incident reporting.
+The student must also promptly notify the Pfeiffer University PA Program Director and the Director of Clinical Education.

-All students must complete the Pfeiffer University MS-PAS Program Student Incident Report (found in Blackboard) in the event of any incident.
+All students must complete the Pfeiffer University PA Program Student Incident Report (found in BlackBoard) in the event of any incident.